Cyber Crime Unit (Hellenic Police): Lengthy term of office

-The many years of the term of office of the head of the Cyber Crime Division is in question, namely Manolis Sfakianakis whose term of office lasted from 2004 to 2015 about 11 successive years in number, and Vasilis Papakostas whose is head from 2018 onwards.
+The many years of the term of office of the head of Cyber Crime Division is in question, namely Manolis Sfakianakis whose term of office lasted from 2004 to 2015 about 11 successive years in number, and Vasilis Papakostas whose term of office lasted from 2018 to 2024.

 Fax machine

 After 1 January 2021, and as of 2023 onwards, Cyber Crime Division and the Hellenic Police continue to publish, on press releases, posts and its official methods of contact, the fax machine for method of contact for the public.
 With the law 4727/2020 published in the Government Gazette 184/A/23-9-2020 it is abolished since 1 January 2021 the handling of administrative, or not, documents via fax machine from the public, either physical or legal persons or legal entities, to the Public (Government) services of the Public Legal Entities (NPDD) and the organization of local authorities, such as Cyber Crime Division and Hellenic Police.